UchePhilz/probelogr/README.md

 # How to use Probelogr Implementation Code

 ## 1. Java Implementation (ProbelogrCore.java)
-1. Copy the java implementation code into your project in a directory if your chosing,
+1. Copy the java implementation code into your project in a package if your chosing,
-2.  __Set Up Java Config:__ Use the __ProbelogrCore.updateConfig(String url,String accessToken)__, it is a good idea to set this config in portion of the project that will only run once when the project starts ups.
+2.  __Set Up Java Config:__ Use the __ProbelogrCore.updateConfig(String probelogrApi,String accessToken)__, it is a good idea to set this config in a portion of the project that will only run once when the project starts ups.
 3. __Pushing logs:__ The ProbelogrCore.pushLog(String,String | Object) method should be called to when your want to push a log to probelogr app account the tag paremeter is must have been created for yout ap
 ```